 The meniscus is the cartilage in the knee that serves as a shock absorber and stabilizer.
 A wedge-shaped, rubbery cushion in the form of the letter “C”, the menisci help distribute the weight of the body evenly across the knee joint.
-Damage to the meniscus often happens during a ligament tear.
+Further, damage to the meniscus often happens during a ligament tear.

-- Knee pain, stiffness or swelling
+Knee pain, stiffness or swelling

-- Tenderness in the joint line
+Tenderness in the joint line

-- Popping or clicking in the knee
+Popping or clicking in the knee

-- Reduced mobility in the joint
+Reduced mobility in the joint

-- A sense the knee may “give out”
+A sense the knee may “give out”

-When a meniscus tear becomes symptomatic and interferes with daily activities, surgery may be considered.
+Moreover, when a meniscus tear becomes symptomatic and interferes with daily activities, surgery may be considered.
 The surgeon can trim or remove the damaged pieces of the cartilage or sew the damaged pieces together.